skmodi649/skmodi649/README.md

 - 👋 Hi, I’m @skmodi649
 - 👀 I’m interested in Programming and Development
-- 🌱 I’m currently learning Android and Web development
+- 🌱 I’m currently a moderate coder and Android Developer
-- 💞️ I’m looking to collaborate on android and web development domains
+- 💞️ I’m looking to collaborate on Android and DSA domains
 - 📫 Reach me at skmodi20bce2835@gmail.com

 <!---